 - How much money will a solar water-heating system save on my utility bill?

-A photovoltaic (PV) system needs unobstructed access to the sun’s rays for most or all of the day.
-Climate is not really a concern, because PV systems are relatively unaffected by severe weather.
+A photovoltaic (PV) system needs unobstructed access to the sun’s rays for the majority of the day.
+Climate is not a substantial concern, as PV systems are relatively unaffected by severe weather.
 In fact, some PV modules actually work better in colder weather.
 Most PV modules are angled to catch the sun’s rays, so any snow that collects on them usually melts quickly.
 Therefore, there is enough sunlight to make solar energy systems useful and effective nearly everywhere in the United States.
 U.S. Department of Energy

-The size of solar system you need depends on several factors, such as how much electricity or hot water or space heat you use, how much sunshine is available where you are, the size of your roof, and how much you’re willing to invest.
+The size of the solar system you need depends on several factors.
+These include how much electricity, hot water or space heat you use, how much sunshine is available where you’re located, the size of your roof, and how much you’re willing to invest.
 You can contact a system designer/installer like those listed in our PV Directory or other solar industry directories to determine what type of system would suit your needs.
 And remember: an energy-efficient building requires a smaller system.
 U.S. Department of Energy

 Checking the Vermont Renewable Energy Atlas and contacting a REV member specializing in residential-scale installation work is a great place to begin assessing the potential for solar power at your site, and what size system might fit your needs.

-Unfortunately, there is no single or simple answer.
-But a solar rebate and other incentives can reduce the cost of a PV system.
+A solar rebate and other incentives can reduce the cost of your PV system.
 This cost depends on a number of factors, such as whether it is a stand-alone system or is integrated into the building design, the size of the system, and the particular system manufacturer, retailer, and installer.
 For solar water heaters and space heaters, you also have to consider the price of the fuel used to back up the system.
 In most cases, you would have to add the cost of natural gas or electricity to get a more accurate estimate of how much you can expect to pay for a solar energy system.

 It depends.
 The break-even point for a system depends on financing and incentives, which vary from place to place, and it depends on your solar resources and what you would pay for another source of energy and energy inflation over time.
 A system designer who has information about your location, the amount of energy you typically use, how much land or roof area you have for the system, etc., could give you a more accurate answer.
 You can obtain a very good estimate by contacting a reputable REV member system designer or installer.
 U.S. Department of Energy